 In 2019, zero-carbon electricity production overtook fossil fuels for the first time, while on 17 August renewable generation hit the highest share ever at 85.1% (wind 39%, solar 25%, nuclear 20% and hydro 1%).

-Breaking records: The UK’s renewable energy in numbers2020 was the UK’s highest year on record for renewable generation so far, and we’ve been breaking records for renewables ever since.
+Breaking records: The UK’s renewable energy in numbers12022 was the UK’s highest year on record for zero carbon generation so far at 138 terawatt-hours (TWh), with 133TWh generated in 2023, and the records for renewables continue to come.

 |